frictionlessdata/datapackage/source/simple-data-format.rst

 Files
 -----

-* A dataset in Simple Data Format is a data package and MUST therefore have a datapackage.json file (and that file MUST contain the metadata required by the Data Package specification)
+* A dataset in Simple Data Format is a data package and MUST therefore have a package descriptor (datapackage.json) file (and that file MUST contain the metadata required by the Data Package specification)
 * A dataset MUST contain at least one or more *data files*

-* A data file MUST be in CSV format.
+Each data file:

-* It's file name MUST end with ``.csv``.
+* MUST be in CSV format and its file name MUST end with ``.csv``.
-* It must have a single header row which is the first row in the file.
-Further details of the CSV format below.
+* MUST have a single header row.
+This row MUST be the first row in the file.

   * Terminology: each column in the CSV file is termed a *field* and its *id* is the string in that column in the header row.